 The seminar will take place over two meetings each week.
 The first will be a two-hour presentation by me, the instructor, and commentary, critique, and questioning by my interlocutor, Mark Lee.
 These lectures will focus on specific projects and preoccupations from the archive and their disciplinary and extra-disciplinary context.
 The second will be a one-hour session dedicated to general discussion and student presentations.
 Both sessions will be synchronous as the seminar nature of the course requires the active participation of all present.
 Students will be responsible for two additional assignments: a short midterm essay and a final design exercise, both critically engaging with materials from the archive.
 Students enrolled in this seminar will be expected to have previously acquired a broad and solid knowledge of the overall arc of western architecture history, from classical antiquity to the present.

-Note: 10 spaces are reserved for MArch II students who select the course first in the limited enrollment course lottery (the course fulfills Discourse and Techniques requirement).
+Note: 6 spaces are reserved for MArch II students who select the course first in the limited enrollment course lottery (the course fulfills Discourse and Techniques requirement).
 This course is restricted to architecture students.